NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 ### Step 1: Identify Your Preferred Python Distribution

+If you are already comfortable with Python's package management system, you are welcome to install the pipeline on top any python**3** distribution already present on your computer.
+Jump to Step #2 and resolve any missing package dependency.

-We highly recommend using the latest version of the Anaconda Python distribution.
+For all other users, we highly recommend using the latest version of the Anaconda Python distribution.
 It ships with pre-compiled math and plotting packages such as `numpy` and `matplotlib` as well as pre-compiled libraries like `hdf5` headers for reading `netCDF` files (the preferred filetype for analysing MGCM output).

-You can install the Anaconda Python distribution via the command-line or using a [graphical interface](https://www.anaconda.com/distribution/#download-section), and you can install Anaconda at either the `System/` or `User/` level.
+You can install the Anaconda Python distribution via the command-line or using a [graphical interface](https://www.anaconda.com/distribution/#download-section) (scroll to the very bottom of the page for all download options).
+You can install Anaconda at either the `System/` level or the `User/` level (the later does not require admin-priviledges).
 For command-line installation, open a terminal and type the following:

 ```bash
 (local)>$ chmod +x Anaconda3-2021.05-MacOSX-x86_64.sh   # creates the .sh file executable